01 of 07

 - Spin the brush handle in your hand back and forth to spin out loose bristles.

-- Dip the paint brush in paint (1/3 the bristle length) and paint a newspaper page (several sheets thick) back and forth in an "X" pattern to break... in the bristles.
+- Dip the paintbrush in the paint (1/3 the bristle length), and paint a newspaper page (several sheets thick) back and forth in an "X" pattern to break in the bristles.